Slackware Principles

-Slackware's package management is a beautiful thing.
-It's all pure shell scripts
+For those who appreciate simplicity and the power of foundational Unix tools, Slackware's package management is a beautiful thing.
+It's all pure shell scripts (installpkg, removepkg, upgradepkg) — transparent and easy to understand.

 #Slackware #Linux #Unix #Shell #Bash

-More than just a distribution, Slackware is a project with a soul,
+More than just a distribution, Slackware is a project with a soul, shaped by the long-term commitment of its BDFL.

 #Slackware